hadi-dadjuy/plants-vs-zombies-game/README.md

 ## Notes on the project

-I've implemented 5 levels of Plants vs. Zombies game, using Java SE in 2015, when I was new to Java programming language.
+I've implemented 5 levels of Plants vs. Zombies game using Java SE in 2015, when I was new to Java programming language.

 > Plants vs. Zombies game was my course project for advanced computer programming.
 So, it might have some bugs!